gabrielepaoletti/quakepro/docs/source/index.rst

       :link-type: doc
       :link-alt: API Reference

-      Explore detailed documentation of classes and methods for in-depth understanding.
+      Explore detailed documentation of classes, methods and scripts for in-depth understanding.

 An open-source, user-friendly tool designed to streamline the entire workflow of seismological data handling — from downloading seismic waveforms to processing and visualization.
 Developed for researchers in the realm of seismology.